Actuarial-Sciences-for-Africa-ASA/BitemporalPostgres.jl/docs/src/api/theory.md

-# A Julia template for Bitemporal Data Management based on SearchLight.jl
+# CHANGED A Julia template for Bitemporal Data Management based on SearchLight.jl

 This package provides generic functions for CRUD of bitemporal aggregate entities.
 Serializing and deserializing is provided by packages JSON and ToStruct.